patricklafrance/wmfnext-shell/README.md

 };
 ```

-👉 Start all the applications and navigate to the _"Remote1/Page 8"_ page.
+👉 Start all the applications and libraries and navigate to the _"Remote1/Page 8"_ page.
 You should see the Rick and Morty characters at the bottom of the page.

 ### Develop a module in isolation